-Omniscope also has project write-protection similar to write-protect of memory disk.
+Omniscope also has project write-protection similar to write-protect on memory disk.
 For more information see here.

-NOTE: This approach allows you to organise your folders in such a way that multiple folders share the same permission.
+NOTE: This approach allows you to organise your folders in such a way that multiple folders share/ inherit the same permission.

-The default permissions are permissions which take effect when there are no other permissions found for a given folder.
+The default permissions will take effect when there are no other permissions found for a given folder.